Table of Contents

 mc for configuring IAM on a MinIO Tenant.

 These pages document MinIO IAM in context of MinIO Tenants on Kubernetes.
-See MinIO Identity and Access Management for more complete documentation.
+See Identity and Access Management for more complete documentation.

 A MinIO user is an identity that includes at minimum credentials consisting of an Access Key and Secret Key.
 MinIO requires all incoming requests include credentials which match an existing user.